 After the ceremonies, every graduate will receive a short personalised video clip.
 This will even better if you decide to add your DIY Graduation content. *hint hint*

 Depending on the COVID-19 restrictions in your city, there are many ways you can celebrate your graduation.
-If you live in Aberdeen, according to the current regulations in the city, a maximum of six people from two households are allowed to meet in public spaces.
+If you live in Aberdeen, according to the current regulations in the city, a maximum of twelve people from twelve households are allowed to meet in public spaces.
 Most of the restaurants are open for dining, so it is still possible for you to go for a small celebration meal.

 Another idea would be to order in a fancy meal, organise a zoom call with your friends or classmates and celebrate virtually.